 If you’re facing the challenge of having no credit history because you are new to the workforce or have not made regular purchases on credit, there are still possible solutions that you may want to explore.
 One is to secure financing with the help of a cosigner, such as parents or a close relative, who is willing to stand by your ability to make the payments.
 Another can be finding a lender who is willing to use alternative forms of history such as student loans, rent, and utilities.

-Head over to the Your First Home webpage for freebies, including information on how to build out your real estate dream team and for your clients, a resource on how to determine their homeownership criteria.
+You can also find free resources at the Your First Home website, including information on how to build out your real estate dream team and tools clients can use to determine their homeownership criteria.